The Millenium Project

 February 26, 2007

-Some material on this page has been removed because someone selling books promoting quackery who used to advertise her possession of a medical degree she didn't have (from a university she didn't attend and which does not have a medical school) didn't like what was said about the situation.
+Some material on this site has been removed or changed because someone selling books promoting quackery who used to advertise her possession of a medical degree she didn't have (from a university she didn't attend and which does not have a medical school) didn't like what was said about the situation.
 To get the material removed she claimed that her name was trademarked.
 She had been informed of the contents of this page several years ago but took a long time to decide that even a tiny bit of criticism could put her house of cards at risk.
 It must be a very shaky house of cards.

 And did the complainer complain to me first to try to rectify the problem?
 Of course not!
 That would have required manners.
-The first approach was to the web hosting company, whine, whine, whine, ...
+The first approach was to the web hosting company, whine, whine, whine, … .

 Whine, whine, whine